-Vassilis is a general international law lawyer with a special interest in human rights protection.
+Vassilis is an expert in general international law and in human rights protection.
 He has published in various areas, including theory of general international law, European human rights law and the interaction between the two -with emphasis on the system of the European Convention on Human Rights.